 Active Directory Value IWA Connector Installer Value sAMAccountName Username cn CommonName userPrincipalName userPrincipalName objectGUID objectGUID distinguishedName distinguishedName objectSid objectSid

-- In the Issuer Signing Certificate field, browse to the .pfx certificate and select it.
+- In the Issuer Signing Certificate section, click Upload Certificate.
+Browse to the .pfx certificate and select it.
 Enter the password for the certificate file.

 - Click Submit to save your changes.

 You can delete the .pfx certificate file from the machine where the Connector is installed.